OreoDu/sisFall/README.md

 ![Loss](/C9/SisFall_Loss(BF).png)

-As is shown in the picture, the accuracy of three features are all not very good.I thougt maybe there's something wrong with my model and I still didn't figure it out after choosing different functions and dividing the dataset in different ways.
+As is shown in the picture, the accuracy of three features are all not very good.I thougt maybe there's something wrong with my model or the method I processed the data.
+Now I still didn't figure it out after choosing different functions and dividing the dataset in different ways.
 And I will keep working on it.